MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 >
 > Traefik is an open-source option for a Kubernetes cluster and is in this architecture for illustrative purposes.
 It shows non-Microsoft product integration with Azure services.
 For example, the implementation shows how to integrate Traefik with Microsoft Entra Workload ID and Key Vault.
 >
-> You can also use an Application Gateway ingress controller, which integrates well with AKS.
+> You can also use [Application Gateway Ingress Controller](/azure/application-gateway/ingress-controller-overview), which integrates well with AKS.
 Apart from its capabilities as an ingress controller, it offers other benefits.
 For example, Application Gateway acts as the virtual network entry point of your cluster.
 It can observe traffic entering the cluster.
 Use Application Gateway if you have an application that requires a web application firewall.
 Also, Application Gateway enables you to do TLS termination.

 For more information about the ingress design for the Windows containers on AKS in the baseline reference architecture, see [Windows containers on AKS](./windows-containers-on-aks.yml#ingress-design).